daniel-deaconescu/chatty/readme.md

 2. Open your web browser and navigate to: http://localhost/chatty/frontend/

-text 3.
-The application should load with sample data
+3. The application should load with sample data

 ## Project Structure